Skip to Main Content

 A full explanation of FCS Special Education Services and Procedures can be found in the department handbook: FCS Special Education Department Handbook

-Franklin City Schools presently employs 39 intervention specialists, 4 school psychologists, 4 speech-language pathologists, and contracts with the Warren County ESC for preschool services, occupational therapists, physical therapists, additional speech-language pathologists, transition coordinator services, and behavior support personnel.
-The district's special education staff serves approximately 600 identified PK-12th-grade students.
+Franklin City Schools presently employs 42 intervention specialists, 4 school psychologists, 5 speech-language pathologists, 45 paraprofessionals, and contracts with the Warren County ESC for preschool services, occupational therapists, physical therapists, additional speech-language pathologists, transition coordinator services, and behavior support personnel.
+The district's special education staff serves approximately 600 identified PK-12th-grade students or 23.4% of the total student population.

 DPIA and Student Wellness Funds